 - Putin’s diplomats to U.S. busted for living high life off $1.5M bilked from Medicaid

 - Happy Meal: Couple goes to McDonald’s, leaves with bag packed with cash

 - Boehner: It took me 3 to 4 hours to sign up for Obamacare

 Bell dealt to D-backs, who trade Young to Oakland

 PHOENIX (AP) - Heath Bell became the latest player jettisoned by the Miami Marlins when he was dealt Saturday to the Arizona Diamondbacks, who also acquired infielder Cliff Pennington from the Oakland Athletics for outfielder Chris Young.

-Arizona obtained Pennington and minor league infielder Yordy Cabrera from Oakland for Young and cash, then sent Cabrera to the Miami Marlins for Bell.
+Arizona obtained Pennington and minor league infielder Yordy Cabrera from Oakland for Young and cash, then sent Cabrera to Miami for Bell.
 The Marlins will pay $8 million of the remaining $21 million Bell is owed.